davehasacat/airflow-stock-market-elt/README.md

 # Airflow Stock Market ELT Pipeline

-This project is a complete, containerized ELT (Extract, Load, Transform) environment designed for processing stock data from the [Polygon.io](https://polygon.io/) API.
-It uses a modern data stack to orchestrate a highly parallelized and scalable data pipeline, manage transformations with dbt, and store data in a Postgres data warehouse, providing a robust foundation for financial analysis and backtesting.
+This repository contains a complete ELT pipeline for ingesting stock market data from the Polygon API, storing it in a data warehouse, and visualizing it with an interactive Streamlit dashboard.
+The pipeline is orchestrated using Apache Airflow and is designed to run on a local development environment using the Astro CLI.

 ## Pipeline Architecture